How Busy Women Make Their Workouts Happen

 We asked a handful women juggling demanding jobs and other life responsibilities how they manage to make their workouts so often while you’re still at work.
 (Sorry!)

-Here are their insightful tricks and tips for getting to the gym, despite their incessantly chiming iCalendar. —Melisse Gelula
+Here are their insightful tricks and tips for getting to the gym, despite an incessantly chiming iCalendar.

-Mollie Chen, editorial director of Birchbox, New York City
+Mollie Chen, Co-founder and VP, Brand Experience of Birchbox, New York City

 I love working out in the morning—both because it clears my mind and because if I don't do it in the morning it doesn't happen.
 (I'm too easily waylaid by the prospect of my couch or a glass of wine.)
 I go to classes at the Brooklyn Heights Equinox, where there’s an amazing early morning crew.
 We motivate each other to get through rounds of burpees or seemingly endless pushups.

-Sheeva Talebian, MD, Reproductive endocrinology and infertility specialist at RMA Mount Sinai, New York City
+Sheeva Talebian, MD, Reproductive endocrinology and fertility specialist at RMA Mount Sinai, New York City

 Eating and drinking tend to dominate social activities, plus I used to work at Food & Wine magazine and probably went out for cocktails and indulgent dinners five nights a week.
 You quickly learn that’s not sustainable—and it cuts back on when you can get in workouts.
 So now I always ask writers, friends, and PR people if they want to meet for a spin class or yoga class and grab a drink or a bite after.

 Jamie Graber, founder of raw, gluten-free eatery Gingersnap’s Organics, New York City